JacobHeater/jacobheater.github.io/public/blog/content/theology/the-god-of-revelation/content.md

 ### Scientific Discovery

-In the context of scientific discovery, revelation plays a central role in the formulation of questions that need answers.
+In the context of scientific discovery, revelation plays a central role.
+It's worth pausing here to clarify what might seem like a subtle distinction: some might ask, "Isn’t that just learning?"
+But what is learning, if not the movement from ignorance to knowledge?
+To learn something is to come to know what was once unknown.
+That is revelation.
+Revelation is not limited to divine pronouncements or supernatural events.
+It is any moment where truth is disclosed—when what was hidden becomes seen, when what was confusing becomes clear.
+In this sense, all genuine learning is revelatory.
 More importantly, the entry point to hypothesizing is not esoteric understanding, but curiosity and an observant mind.
 To ask questions does not require a foundation of expansive knowledge, but simply wanting to know how something functions.
 Let's look at some examples.

 1. A bird takes flight.
 2. A rainbow appears in the sky.